daos-stack/daos/doc/admin/architecture.md

-A DAOS object can be accessed through different native interfaces exported by libdaos: multi-level key-array, key-value or array APIs that allows to represent efficiently structured, semi-structured or unstructured data.
+A DAOS object can be accessed through different native interfaces exported by libdaos: multi-level key-array, key-value or array APIs that allows representing efficiently structured, semi-structured or unstructured data.

 [^1]: http://pmem.io/pmdk/